sergarcia/thesis/NOTES.md

 Questions:
 - How to deal with supplementary files (of data/spreadsheets, etc?)
 (Others an be placed in the appendix) -> This files can actually be provided with the thesis (see attachements on page 10)
 - Should I keep copyright note?
 (Not mandatory)
+- How to use comments (Portions of this document were previously published in journal...
+- I have not uploaded supplemental files yet

+# Keywords (up to 6)
+Multi-objecitve optimization, modular design, biocatalysis, strain design, genome-scale modeling, metabolic engineering

 # Per chapter TODO: